swissup/swissup.github.io/m2/extensions/breeze/faq.md

 [integrate your module](/m2/extensions/breeze/devdocs/module-js/)
 with Breeze.

-### Is it possible to purschase a product using Breeze?
+### Is it possible to checkout when Breeze is enabled?

 Yes.
 Cart and Checkout pages will use default js functionality.